Cucinella, '01, Improves Children's Lives at Cambodian NGO

 Data shows that Philosophy students reign supreme in two of the three sections of the GRE.
 See the charts.

 Philosophy Pizza & Pop Get-Together

 4:30 - 6:00pm

-in the Kellogg Center
+on the 1st floor of the Kellogg Center

 Do you have questions about future philosophy courses?
 Do you have questions about the philosophy major or minor?
 Do you want to just talk with other philosophy students?